Brazil confirms first coronavirus case in Latin America

 BRASILIA/SAO PAULO (Reuters) - Brazil confirmed the first case of a fast-spreading new coronavirus in Latin America on Wednesday, diagnosing a 61-year-old man in Sao Paulo who returned recently from Italy.

-The official diagnosis comes during Brazil’s carnival holiday, a peak time for domestic travel when millions of revelers throng to major cities for raucous street celebrations.
+The official diagnosis comes during Brazil’s carnival holiday, a peak time for domestic travel when millions of revellers throng to major cities for raucous street celebrations.

-Brazilian stocks tumbled nearly 5% on Wednesday in their first trading since Friday, following a holiday closure when global bourses dropped sharply on concerns about the epidemic.
+Brazilian stocks tumbled more than 7% on Wednesday in their first trading since Friday, following a holiday closure when global bourses dropped sharply on concerns about the epidemic.

 “We still don’t have all the answers for how coronavirus will behave in the Southern Hemisphere,” Health Minister Luiz Henrique Mandetta said, noting that Brazil’s tropical climate and late summer weather could slow the spread of the disease.

-Mandetta said there are 20 suspected cases of the new coronavirus in the country and he expects that number to jump as more Brazilian tourists cut their travels short in coming days.
+Mandetta said there are 20 suspected cases of the new coronavirus in the country, and 12 of them had visited Italy.
+He expects that number to jump as more Brazilian tourists return from their travels.

 The minister added that there was some concern about the steady supply of medical equipment such as masks made in China, where the outbreak began.

-Brazil’s first confirmed patient, a Sao Paulo resident, had traveled to Lombardy, in northern Italy, from Feb.
+Brazil’s first confirmed patient, a Sao Paulo resident, had travelled to Lombardy, in northern Italy, from Feb.
 9 to Feb.
 21 and had symptoms compatible with the disease, the ministry said.

 Italy has been hardest hit by the outbreak in Europe, with more than 350 cases reported and 11 deaths.